Lost Species: Frequently Asked Questions

 The easiest way to learn about all new things lost species is to sign up for Your Weekly Wild and follow us on Facebook, Twitter and Instagram.

-Q. AS YOU REDISCOVER SPECIES ON THE CURRENT TOP 25 LIST, WILL YOU REPLACE THOSE WITH OTHERS?
+Q. AS YOU REDISCOVER SPECIES ON RE:WILD'S MOST WANTED LOST SPECIES LIST, WILL YOU REPLACE THOSE?

 We will!
 And we have!
-We’ve already rotated eight of our original top 25 most wanted lost species off our list because they were rediscovered and rotated on a new batch of eight.
-We have a long list to pick from—scientists and conservationists from around the world have nominated more than 2,200 lost species and counting.
-The new additions always follow the same criteria for the original most wanted list—span taxa, represent various ecosystems, have cultural or scientific value, represent opportunities for conservation action, and have an interesting story for us to tell.
+As we rotate rediscovered species off the list, we’ll replace those with new most wanted lost species.
+You can find all of the rediscovered species from Re:wild’s most wanted lost species list here —scientists and conservationists from around the world have identified more than 4,300 lost species and counting.
+The new additions always follow the same criteria —span taxa, represent various ecosystems, have cultural or scientific value, represent opportunities for conservation action, and have an interesting story for us to tell.

 Q. HAS ANY ORGANIZATION EVER DONE ANYTHING LIKE THIS BEFORE?

 In 2010, our conservation scientists launched a global Search for Lost Frogs, a joint Re:wild partnership with Conservation International.
-Re:wild Vice President of Communications and Marketing Dr. Robin Moore, then at Conservation International, was leading the team, which included Re:wild President Dr. Don Church, Re:wild Associate Scientist Nikki Roach, and other members of Team Re:wild.
+Re:wild Vice President of Communications and Marketing Dr. Robin Moore, then at Conservation International, was leading the team, which included others at Re:wild.
 The project was supported by various sources such as the US Fish & Wildlife Service, and Re:wild scientists participated in expeditions.
 The team developed a list of lost amphibians that developed into an entire campaign that involved sending groups of scientists out into various habitats around the world to try to find the “most wanted” frog species.
 We’re replicating the success of that project across taxa in the Search for Lost Species.
 Other groups, such as American Bird Conservancy and BirdLife International, have ongoing expeditions to look for specific lost bird species, but no other organization has launched an initiative to look for this many lost species across taxa throughout such a wide geographical range of ecosystems.

 Q. HOW CAN I GET INVOLVED?